Understanding Home Generator Sizing: What Watts Do You Need?

 The Essentials of Generator Sizing: Running vs. Starting Watts

 Understanding the difference between running and starting watts is fundamental to sizing your generator correctly.
-Every appliance has different power requirements for starting up versus continuous operation, and accounting for both is non-negotiable for a reliable backup system.
+Every appliance has different power requirements for starting up versus continuous operation.
 Think of it like a car: it takes more energy to get moving from a stop than it does to cruise at a steady speed.

 Running watts measure the continuous power an appliance draws after it has started.
 This is the wattage listed on most appliance labels and is the figure you will use to calculate your baseline power needs.
 For example, a refrigerator might need 700 running watts to keep your food cold, and a set of lights might need 100 watts to stay illuminated.

 Starting watts, or surge watts, represent the extra burst of power an appliance with a motor or compressor needs for a few seconds to kick on.
 This initial surge can be two to three times higher than its normal running wattage.
-Central air conditioners, sump pumps, well pumps, and refrigerators are the most common culprits requiring high starting wattage, and failing to account for this surge is the top reason undersized generators fail.
+Central air conditioners, sump pumps, well pumps, and refrigerators are the most common culprits requiring high starting wattage.
+Failing to account for this surge is the top reason undersized generators fail.

 Step-by-Step Guide: How to Calculate Your Home's Generator Needs

 Add up the running watts for all the appliances you plan to operate simultaneously.
-This total gives you the minimum continuous power your generator must supply.
 For example, if your refrigerator (700W), sump pump (800W), and a few lights (100W) are on your essentials list, your total running wattage is 1,600 watts.

 This is the most critical calculation.
 First, identify the one appliance on your list with the highest starting wattage.
 You do not need to add up all the starting watts, as appliances will cycle on and off at different times.
-Take your total running watts from the previous step and add the single highest starting wattage to it.
+Take your total running watts and add the single highest starting wattage to it.

 Understanding the 80% Rule for Generator Safety and Efficiency